The generators of $5$-class group of some fields of degree 20 over $\mathbb{Q}$: Norm residue symbol

 \end{Properties}

-{For more basic properties of the norm residue symbol in the number fields, we refer the reader to \ref{Hass}.\\ Notice that in the rest of the article, we will use the norm quintic residue symbols $(m\,=\,5)$.
+{For more basic properties of the quintic norm residue symbols in the number fields, we refer the reader to \cite{Hass}.\\ Notice that in the rest of the article, we will use the quintic norm residue symbol $(m = 5)$.
 As the ring of integer $\mathcal{O}_{k_0}$ is principal, we will write the norm quintic residue symbol as follows:}